Cindy Sui

 Honorary Lecturer

-Prior to joining the BBC, Cindy was based in Beijing where she worked as a correspondent for Agence France-Presse, covering a variety of news about China, including its entry to the WTO, mining and other accidents, and vast social-economic changes during the early 2000s.
+While based in Beijing, she worked as a correspondent for AFP, covering a variety of news about China, including its entry to the WTO, mining and other accidents, and social-economic transformation during the early 2000s.

-In addition to the above, Cindy also worked in Hong Kong for the then Hong Kong Standard, SCMP and later AFP for two years right after the handover in 1997 and has freelanced for a variety of media, including the International Herald Tribune, Los Angeles Times, and NBC News.
+She has also freelanced for a variety of media, including the International Herald Tribune, the Los Angeles Times, and NBC News.

-Cindy believes in lifelong learning and over the years, she has transformed herself from a print and agency journalist to a radio, TV and digital media one-person band, able to handle breaking news and develop in-depth features, as well as film and edit news videos that were some of the most viewed on the BBC’s website.
+A firm believer in lifelong learning, Cindy has transformed herself from a print and agency journalist to a radio, TV and digital media one-person band, able to handle breaking news, as well as film and edit news feature videos that were among the most viewed on the BBC’s website.
+She is keen to share her experience with students and help them develop the skills to excel.